cheddar-me/pbbuilder/README.md

 end
 ```

 Under the hood, this DSL is using `method_missing` and `set!` methods.
-But there are other methods that you can use.
+But there are other methods and features to use.

 ### extract!
 ...